andruhon/type-s-tri-layout/blog.md

 ## 19 Oct 2024
 I got sick of VIAL and converted layout to plain QMK.

+## 4 Aug 2024
+I quickly came to conclusion that sixth columns are excessive and snapped them off.
+Shift on default layout is unnecessary with auto-shift on.

 ## 29 Jul 2024
 I was tinkering with Keychron layout for some time and ended up with 37 keys layout, inspired by Matt Gemmell's Corne layout a lot.
 ![VIA layout for keychron v8](blog-assets/via-layout-for-keychron-v8.png)